emmadickson/bcrd/faq.md

 <h5 style="font-family: 'Passion One', sans-serif; " class="black-text" > What if I don't know how to skate?</h5>
 <p style="color:#636363"> That's okay!
 A lot of our current skaters only started skating this year.
 We hold twice-yearly
-Booty Camps where you can come, try out skating for the first time, and learn some of the basic skills that you need to join our league as Fresh Meat.
+Booty Camps where you can come, try out skating for the first time, and learn some of the basic skills that you need to join our league as a Skater Tot.
 Our skaters also love to go to Wheels Fun Park on Wednesdays for their Cheap Skate night (only $3!).
 It’s a great place to meet people in the league and get more confident on your skates.
 Follow us on Facebook to learn when our next Booty Camp will be held.</p>